ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/EnginX-Sample-Positioner.md

 # EnginX Sample Positioner

 The sample positioner on EnginX allows the sample to be moved into position.
 It is not controlled by IBEX through the motor record but instead via lvdcom this is to allow them to use the EnginX jog box. when plugged in the jog box allows the operator (once SECI mode is selected) to jog the positions of various axes at various speeds; the controller has a speed control and an enable jog button.
-There is user information for the sample positioner in the [user manual](https://github.com/ISISComputingGroup/ibex_user_manual/wiki/Engin-X-Sample-Stack).
+There is user information for the sample positioner in the {external+ibex_user_manual:doc}`user manual <inst_specific/Engin-X-Sample-Stack>`.

 Under the hood the IBEX `SamPos` IOC uses lvdcom to talk with the LabVIEW vi.
 The LabVIEW vi then talks through the table of motors to the galil controller.
 The controller runs a special program which allows the jog box to work as well as normal positioning.